jeffknupp/blog/in_progress/hardest_revisited.md

 Just as Jython is a compiled Python interpreter written in Java, IronPython is a compiled interpreter written in C#, making it compatible with the rest of the .NET ecosystem.
-Much like Jython, the `GIL` is rendered unneccesary due to the .NET DLR's garbage collector.
-Also like Jython, IronPython benefits from a JIT compiler to acheive speedups in longer running programs.
+Much like Jython, the `GIL` is rendered unnecessary due to the .NET DLR's garbage collector.
+Also like Jython, IronPython benefits from a JIT compiler to achieve speedups in longer running programs.

 While IronPython programs can take full advantage of multi-core hardware, the drawbacks of IronPython are largely the same as those of Jython.
-C extensions are somewhat supported using "IronClad", a comercial tool developed by Resolver Systems.
+C extensions are somewhat supported using "IronClad", a commercial tool developed by Resolver Systems.
 This support only extends to Python 2.6 extensions on (increasingly rare) 32-bit Windows systems, though, and no code has been committed to the project since 2011.
 I think it's fair to say that C extensions are basically unsupported (especially in the 2.7